-- (1) An applicant for a patent or a patentee may at any time apply in the prescribed manner to the registrar for the amendment of either the relevant provisional specification or the relevant complete specification, and shall in making such application, set out the nature of the proposed amendment and furnish his full reasons therefor. - (2) An application for the amendment of a specification that is open to public inspection shall, except in the case of an application so open in terms of section 43(3), be advertised in the prescribed manner. - (3) (a) Any person may oppose such application for amendment within the prescribed time and in the prescribed manner. - (b) Such opposition to such application for amendment shall be dealt with by the commissioner in the prescribed manner, and the commissioner shall determine whether and on what conditions, if any, the amendment ought to be allowed. - (4) Where a specification concerned is not open to public inspection or there is no opposition in terms of subsection (3)(a), the registrar may determine whether and on which conditions, if any, the amendment ought to be allowed. - (5) An amendment of a provisional specification shall be allowed if it is by way of correction, including correction of an obvious mistake, and no amendment of a provisional specification shall be allowed if it would introduce new matter or matter not in substance disclosed in the specification sought to be amended. - (6) No amendment of a complete specification, whether before or after it becomes open to public inspection, shall be allowed if- - (a) the effect of the amendment would be to introduce new matter or matter not in substance disclosed in the specification before amendment; or - (b) the specification, as amended would include any claim not fairly based on matter disclosed in the specification before amendment.
+- (1) An applicant for a patent or a patentee may at any time apply in the prescribed manner to the registrar for the amendment of either the relevant provisional specification or the relevant complete specification, and shall in making such application, set out the nature of the proposed amendment and furnish his full reasons therefor. - (2) An application for the amendment of a specification that is open to public inspection shall, except in the case of an application so open in terms of section 43(3), be advertised in the prescribed manner. - (3) (a) Any person may oppose such application for amendment within the prescribed time and in the prescribed manner. - (b) Such opposition to such application for amendment shall be dealt with by the commissioner in the prescribed manner, and the commissioner shall determine whether and on what conditions, if any, the amendment ought to be allowed. - (4) Where the acceptance of a specification concerned has not been published in terms of section 42 or there is no opposition in terms of subsection (3)(a) of this section, the registrar may determine whether and on which conditions, if any, the amendment ought to be allowed.